 I can teach anyone to dance.
 ANYONE!
 If you are getting married tomorrow and we only have one hour … then at 59 minutes you will have a personalised routine.
 It has been done before.
 I love what I do and have been doing it for more than 20 years.
 The role requires a creative fusion of dance teacher, subtle relationship therapist, and choreographer.

 A confidence and joy that they are able to dance and perform – to look and feel good with very little practice.

 Ummm dancing?
 One particular format that I have worked with only once or twice – yet has been so wonderful to be a part of – father and daughter dance routines.
 Guaranteed to bring the house down.

 Learn a dance with your partner!
 It only takes a few hours and can be done as little as the week before the event.
 It is a beautiful bonding experience, a gift to offer to your friends and family, AND in years to come, every time you hear “your song” on the radio or in the supermarket, you will remember your dance and the love and joy you felt whilst doing it.

-photos by The Ginkgo Studio
+photos and interview by The Ginkgo Studio